Color Tools¶

 Simulate Infrared Film¶

-Simulating classical infrared film material (the effect is rendered in black and white) is an interesting alienation effect that is even stronger and more dramatic than pure black and white conversion.
-Contrast and an abstract touch are improved, which can underpin the expression of the photographer as an artist.
-It is like taking an image in black and white with a red filter on the camera lense.
+Simulating classical infrared film material (the effect is rendered in black and white) is an interesting alien-like effect that is even stronger and more dramatic than pure black and white conversion.
+It is like taking an image in black and white with a red filter on the camera lens.
 Areas which reflect little red light, e.g. the sky, will show as low density, dark areas.
 Areas which are excellent reflectors of red light, e.g. most green foliage, will be high density areas.
-And snow landscapes are really dramatic.
+And snow landscapes become really dramatic.

 The filter tries to reproduce the famous Ilford(tm) SFX and Kodak Tmax infrared film series.
-These films has a sensitivity range of 200-800 ISO:
+These films had a sensitivity range of 200-800 ISO:

 Ilford: SPX 200, SPX 400, SPX 800.